 Jeep Renegade interior

-The Renegade’s quirky interior touches and hard materials are an acquired taste
+The Renegade’s quirky interior touches and hard materials are an acquired taste, but at least it stands out from the drab interiors you get in most small SUVs

 Chunky grab handles, large air vents and a tall, upright windscreen that offers a great view of the road ahead all help the Jeep Renegade’s cabin stand out from the crowd.

-A few neat touches – such as the mud splatter printed on the rev-counter – might not appeal to everyone, but they make the Renegade more memorable than the average small SUV.
+A few neat touches – such as the mud splatter printed on the rev-counter in off-road-focused models – might not appeal to everyone, but they make the Renegade more memorable than your average small SUV.
 It also has several images of Jeep’s seven-bar grille logo stamped around the interior, so you’re not likely to forget what car you’re driving.

-The Renegade’s dashboard plastics are reasonably soft but the door trims are hard and scratchy and the switches lack the solid, mechanical feel you’ll find in a Vitara.
-It’s all functional rather than flash.
+The Renegade’s dashboard plastics are reasonably soft but the door trims are hard and scratchy and the switches lack the solid, mechanical feel you’ll find in a Suzuki Vitara.
+It’s all functional rather than flash, but at least it feels like it’ll stand up to a good few years of abuse.

-Happily, though, this larger system also comes with Apple CarPlay and Android Auto as standard so you can instantly feel at home with either Apple or Google’s operating system protected straight onto the screen.
+Happily, though, this system also comes with Apple CarPlay and Android Auto as standard so you can instantly feel at home using your favourite navigation apps directly on the car’s built-in touchscreen.

 You can also download Jeep’s Uconnect app, which allows you to send sat-nav directions from your phone to your car or check how much fuel you have left in the tank without leaving the house.